Austerity and COVID-19

 Austerity policies that cut back health and social care services to the bare minimum in the name of efficiency do not allow spare capacity for emergencies.
-So when emergencies occur more people die than is needed.
+So when emergencies occur, more people die than is needed.
 But, austerity also impacts health indirectly through the social determinants of health.
-If over 100,000 people died in the UK during times which were more normal than these, I worry what the impact of past and current austerity measures will be on death rates during the COVID-19 pandemic in Canada.
+If over 100,000 people died in the UK during times that were more normal than these, I worry what the impact of past and current austerity measures will be on death rates during the COVID-19 pandemic in Canada.

 About the Author(s)

 Kwame McKenzie, MD is CEO, Wellesley Institute; the director of health equity, CAMH; and a professor at the Department of Psychiatry, University of Toronto, Toronto, ON.